Lacters/fsl.software/FSL-1.1-Apache-2.0.template.md

 ## Change License

-On the second anniversary of the date we make the Software available, the Software will become available under the Apache 2.0 license.
-On that date, the Terms and Conditions above automatically terminate and the following terms become effective:
+We grant you an additional license to use the Software under the Apache 2.0 license that becomes effective on the second anniversary of the date we make the Software available.
+On or after that date, if you elect to use the Software under the Apache 2.0 license, the following will apply:

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.